 Beaver Pond Trail is located just past Lynn Overlook.
 There is a pull-off on the right to park your vehicle under the power lines on Highway 176.

 This easy 1.24 mile loop trail is a favorite for bird watchers.
-The trail leads you through the woods to a pond dammed by beavers.
+The trail leads you through the woods to an area that used to be a pond dammed by beavers.
+The pond is no longer there but it is still a very pretty area.

 The trail surface is natural.
 The terrain is mostly level with some slight elevation at times.
 You will cross two foot bridges.
-Turn left at the pond to go back to your vehicle.
+Turn left where the pond used to be to go back to your vehicle.

 Enjoy the azaleas, pines and hardwood trees as you walk along.
 The mosses, ferns, grasses and flowering plants give you a tranquil feeling as you walk through the wetland habitat.